learn-co-curriculum/dsc-pca-and-digital-image-processing-lab/README.md

     Number features: 29	Total Variance Explained: 0.9549611953216074

-## Subset the Dataset to these Principle Components which Capture 95%+ of the Overall Variance
+## Subset the dataset to these principle components which capture 95%+ of the overall variance

 Use your knowledge to reproject the dataset into a lower dimensional space using PCA.